 Meanwhile, they’re never modified, the goals don’t change, the cost of acquisition doesn’t change, channels don’t change.

-If you were selling something and crafted a marketing plan three years ago, it likely focused on Facebook and Google ads.
+If you were selling something and crafted a digital marketing plan three years ago, it likely focused on Facebook and Google ads.
 But the ability to sell through Instagram was not available three years ago.
-These marketing plans need to be kept up to date to stick with what’s actually working now.
+These digital marketing plans need to be kept up to date to stick with what’s actually working now.

-Just because something was working at the time of creating your marketing plan doesn’t necessarily mean it’s the right fit for the business.
+Just because something was working at the time of creating your digital marketing plan doesn’t necessarily mean it’s the right fit for the business.
 Maybe you find a specific channel that’s now profitable.
 There’s nothing wrong with that, but your plan needs to change.

 We see a lot of customers really struggle in trying to evaluate certain channels of risk.
 Do they want to go into Google ads?
 Do they want to try social media advertising?
 Do they want to try specific bidding strategies?
-We find that a lot of businesses just really aren’t sure because they’re not confident in their marketing plan.
+We find that a lot of businesses just really aren’t sure because they’re not confident in their digital marketing plan.

 And if a startup is just getting off the ground, how could they possibly know their cost of acquisition?
 They don’t have a significant amount of historical data reporting to gauge it from.